Orientation in Agile Learning Design

-Expert performer: Is able to perform the tasks for a certain task or subject and is worthy of imitation; in addition they have a great deal of knowledge about the peripherals surrounding the subject or task.
-An example might be a physician assistant (PA) who works in that job during the day and teaches college courses about it at night or a PA who not only performs the duties, but has performed in a number of surrounding areas that gives him a broad context of the subject and tasks.
+Expert performer: Is able to perform the tasks for a certain task or subject and is worthy of imitation, in addition they have a great deal of knowledge about the peripherals surrounding the subject or task.
+An example might be a physician assistant (PA) who works in that job during the day and teaches college courses about it at night or a PA who not only performs the duties, but has performed in a number of surrounding areas that gives her a broad context of the subject and tasks.
 Basically an expert performer is both a SME and Exemplary Performer.

 In a simple design environment, someone on the team has identified one or more Exemplary Performers who will be the role model(s) for the learning being designed.
 For example, a manager comes to you who wants to train her people to perform in the same manner as an Exemplary Performer she has identified; or during your research you identify one or more Exemplary Performers who will make perfect role models.

 While this is normally one of the easier learning platforms to design, it does have a couple of pitfalls.
 The first is thinking that since it is fairly easy to design, it is also easy to learn and perform, thus the failing to build enough practice time into the learning platform.
 Designers often become so absorbed in their work that they fail to realize how much time they are putting into it, thus they spend a couple of weeks working on the task, then think they can transform it into a two-hour information dump.

 The second pitfall is failing to support the informal learning that must occur after the formal learning.
 There is an average of an 1:4 ratio in which one hour of formal learning produces four hours of informal learning.
 Thus, support for the informal learning is also required to transform a training event into a learning process — the U.S. Army helped with this by giving us the concepts used in an AAR.